 Graduation from Partnership programs is contingent upon full attendance and participation in our training sessions.
 In the event of a conflict, please notify a Partnership staff member as soon as possible, even before the first session is held.
 Should you miss any part of a session, we will arrange for you to attend the same session held during the following year’s program.
 Participants may only make up the first session of a program within the same program year.

-All in-person classroom sessions will take in Washington, D.C.
+After a kickoff session located in Richmond, VA, all in-person classroom sessions will take in Washington, D.C.
 Throughout the program, there will be off-site visits to federal agencies as well as nongovernmental organizations in the Washington, D.C., Maryland and Virginia area.
 Participants will be notified of these visits in advance.

 Fellows will choose to participate in the full program either virtually or in person.
 Please note that fellows will not be permitted to switch between both options during the program.